DEEPTHIPRIYASK/Temperature-Humidity-Monitoring-DHT/README.md

-# Temperature-Humidity-Monitoring-DHT
+# Temperature and Humidity Monitoring System with DHT Sensor

+## Project Overview
-This project monitors real-time temperature and humidity using a DHT11 sensor, with circuit design and simulation implemented in Proteus software.
-The system provides accurate data collection and visualization, ideal for climate control in smart homes, greenhouses, and industrial applications.
+This project utilizes a **DHT11** sensor to monitor real-time temperature and humidity.
+The design and simulation are implemented using **Proteus software**, offering a practical solution for environmental monitoring in applications such as smart homes, greenhouses, and industrial setups.

+## Features
+- Real-time temperature and humidity data collection.
+- DHT sensor interfacing with Arduino UNO.
+- Designed and simulated in **Proteus**.
+- User-friendly data visualization.

+## Requirements
+- **DHT11** Sensor
+- Microcontroller - Arduino UNO
+- **Proteus** software for circuit design and simulation
+- Resistors, wires, and breadboard (for physical implementation)